-This lecture, recorded during the 2020 APEA Live Review Course & Clinical Update, educates NPs about some of the most common mood disorders that present in primary care settings.
+This lecture, recorded during the 2022 APEA Review Course & Clinical Update, educates NPs about some of the most common mood disorders that present in primary care settings.
 The content reflects evidence-based guidelines and focuses on the most important steps in patient diagnosis and management.

 Choose video or audio delivery.

-Video: Video format requires Google Chrome; each video purchase can be viewed two times within 6 months of purchase.
+Video: Video format requires Google Chrome; each video purchase can be viewed three times within 6 months of purchase.
 Rewind and fast forward not available.

 Upon completion of this activity, the learner will be able to: